Stephen Smith (boxer): Smith vs. Simpson

-Smith became Commonwealth featherweight champion after he edged a points verdict over John Simpson in a tight scrap in Glasgow on 4 September 2010.
-A 114–116, 116–114, 116–112 decision was announced following a gruelling battle.
-During the re-match on 27 April 2011, Smith once again won on points with judges scores of 114–114, 115–114 and 118–112.
-However Simpson argued the judges scores were off target.
+Smith became Commonwealth featherweight champion after he edged a split decision over John Simpson in Glasgow on 4 September 2010.
+The judges' scorecards were 114–116, 116–114, 116–112 decision was announced following a gruelling battle.
+A re-match was held on 27 April 2011 with the vacant British title also up for grabs.
+Smith once again won by majority decision with the judges scores reading 114–114, 115–114 and 118–112.

 Smith vs. Selby

-Smith fought the Welsh challenger Lee Selby on 17 September 2011, in a British and Commonwealth title defence at the Olympia, Liverpool where he was stopped in the 8th round by a Selby left hand.
+Smith fought the Welsh challenger Lee Selby on 17 September 2011, in a British and Commonwealth title defence at the Olympia, Liverpool where he was stopped in the eighth round by a Selby left hand.

 Since losing to Selby, Smith fought Arpad Vass in the Olympiahalle in Munich, Germany on 18 February 2012 winning via KO in Round 1.
-On 2 March 2012 Smith fought Ben Jones at The Troxy in London winning that fight via TKO in Round 1.
-On 1 June 2012 Smith fought for the third time in 2012 against Jose Luis Graterol at the York Hall winning again this time on points over 8 rounds.
+On 2 March 2012 Smith fought Ben Jones at The Troxy in London winning that fight via technical knockout in round one.
+On 1 June 2012 Smith fought for the third time in 2012 against Jose Luis Gratero at the York Hall winning again this time on points over eight rounds.

 Smith was due to fight on 8 March 2013 on the undercard of Yaqub Kareem v Paul Butler at the Liverpool Olympia however the fight was rescheduled to 12 April 2013.
 On 8 April 2013 Frank Warren confirmed that the event had been cancelled.

-Smith fought for the first time in 13 months on 28 June 2013 against Eddie Nebitt of Belfast at the Liverpool Olympia and won via KO in Round 1.
-In his next fight on 17 August 2013 against Gary Buckland at the Motorpoint Arena in Cardiff, Smith won the British Super featherweight title after he KO'd Buckland in Round 5.
+Smith fought for the first time in 13 months on 28 June 2013 against Eddie Nebitt of Belfast at the Liverpool Olympia and won via knockout in round one.
+In his next fight on 17 August 2013 against Gary Buckland at the Motorpoint Arena in Cardiff, Smith won the British super-featherweight title after he knocked out Buckland in round five.

-Promotions change
+Promotional change

-In October 2013 Smith announced he was breaking his contract with Frank Warren and signing with Eddie Hearn's Matchroom organisation.
+In October 2013, Smith announced he was breaking his contract with Frank Warren and signing with Eddie Hearn's Matchroom Boxing.
 Warren took action through the courts and with the British Boxing Board of Control against Smith's contract termination.

 On 31 October 2013 Smith was ordered by the British Boxing Board of Control to fight on 7 December 2013 in Liverpool under the Frank Warren promotion, Smith refused and relinquished his belt, the following day Smith was suspended by the BBBoC pending further investigation into his and Eddie Hearn's conduct in the switch.

-On 15 November 2013 Smith was handed back his licence by the BBBoC and his first fight under Matchroom promotions was confirmed to be against Sergio Manuel Medina on the undercard of the Carl Froch v George Groves at Manchester's Phones 4u arena on 23 November 2013, Smith won the fight via KO in Round 8 and won the vacant WBC International Silver super featherweight title.
+On 15 November 2013 Smith was handed back his licence by the BBBoC and his first fight under Matchroom promotions was confirmed to be against Sergio Manuel Medina on the undercard of the Carl Froch v George Groves at Manchester's Phones 4u arena on 23 November 2013, Smith won the fight via knockout in round eight and won the vacant WBC International Silver super-featherweight title.